Bottlenose Dolphins In Fiji

 Bottlenose dolphins show often great curiosity to humans in the water.
 There are even historical reports about the rescue of humans in distress.

-Their high intelligence, social abilities, and playfulness has landed them in aquariums around the world.
-This is highly controversial as they are confined to very small spaces, but on the other hand, give many people the only chance to ever see a dolphin and may create awareness for their conservation.
+Because of their high intelligence, social skills and playfulness, they can be found in aquariums all over the world.
+This is very controversial because they are kept in very small spaces.
+On the other hand, this gives many people the only chance to see live dolphins and can thus raise awareness for their protection.

 They are also trained by the army as military dolphins (also highly controversial).